 What is uterine prolapse?

-Uterine prolapse is a condition in which the structures that hold and support the uterus become weak over time.
+uterine prolapse uterine prolapse It is a condition in which the structures that stabilize and support the uterus become weak over time.
 The uterus is one of the organs that are part of the female reproductive system.
 The uterus is located in the pelvis and is roughly pear-shaped.
 The uterus carries the developing baby (the fetus) and the uterus is a muscular structure that expands to fit the baby and then shrinks in size again.

 Prolapse can vary depending on how weak the uterine supports are.
 In incomplete prolapse, the uterus descends enough to be part of the vagina.
 Women feel a lump or swelling.
 In more severe cases, the uterus can slide enough that it can be felt outside the vagina.
 This is called a complete landing.

 Uterine prolapse is more likely to occur in women who: